ocrmypdf/OCRmyPDF/docs/introduction.rst

 OCRmyPDF uses several strategies depending on input options and the input PDF itself, but generally speaking it rasterizes a page for OCR and then grafts the OCR back onto the original.
 As such it can handle complex PDFs and still preserve their contents as much as possible.

+OCRmyPDF also supports a many, many edge cases that have cropped over several years of development.
+We support PDF features like images inside of Form XObjects, and pages with UserUnit scaling.
+We support rare image formats like non-monochrome 1-bit images.
+Thanks to pikepdf and QPDF, we auto-repair PDFs that are damaged.
+(Not that you need to know what any of these are!
+You should be able to throw any PDF at it.)

 Limitations
 -----------